Does Square’s Weebly acquisition put it on a collision course with Amazon?

 “This is a huge building block,” CEO Jack Dorsey told analysts during yesterday’s Q1 2018 earnings call.
 “We can now offer our sellers an easy way, with minimal hassle, to sell both offline and online.
 All they have to think about is what they’re selling, and their customers.”

 But by expanding into e-commerce, Square puts itself in Amazon’s crosshairs.
 Like Square, Amazon is increasingly touting its small business bonafides.
-In a report released this morning, the e-commerce giant boasted that there are more than one million small and medium-sized businesses operating on Amazon, worldwide, and that those businesses have created more than 900,000 jobs.
+In a report released this morning, the e-commerce giant boasted that there are more than 1 million small and medium-sized businesses operating on Amazon, worldwide, and that those businesses have created more than 900,000 jobs.

 Amazon has also moved directly into Square’s home turf by promoting Amazon Pay, its online payments service.
 To convince sellers to switch, the company has started offering credit card fee discounts to retailers that accept the Amazon Pay, according to Bloomberg.
 Shares of Square and PayPal dropped yesterday following the report.